bruteforceproject/PortalEd/README.md

 4. Once opened, navigate to **Terminal**.

-5. Click anywhere inside **Terminal** and input the following command:
+5. Click anywhere inside the **Terminal** and input the following command:
    `cd frontend`

 6. To run the application, input the following command in the **Terminal**: `npm start`